x1n13y84issmd42/bashttpd/README.md

 # Bashttpd
-A web framework written in Bash script.
+An HTTP server and a web framework, both written in pure Bash script.
 It really do be like that sometimes.

 ## Requirements
 `netcat` with enabled suport for scripting (the `-c` option).